deki90to/simple_blog_project/README.md

-Simple one page blog-project using *django and htmx*
+Simple one-page blog using *django and htmx*